MahaoAlex/CronDispatcher/TEST_CASES.md

 **Test Steps**:
 1. Deploy in specific namespace
 2. Create resources in other namespaces
-3. Verify CronDispatcher only affects target namespace
+3. Verify cron-dispatcher only affects target namespace
 4. Verify no cross-namespace access

 #### Test Case 11.3: RBAC Compliance